Fred Robertson

 Frederick Alexander Robertson (October 22, 1911 – September 16, 1997) was a British-born Canadian professional ice hockey player who played 28 games in the National Hockey League with the Toronto Maple Leafs and Detroit Red Wings between 1932 and 1934.
-He won the Stanley Cup in 1932 with Toronto.
+He won the Stanley Cup in 1932 with the Toronto Maple Leafs.
 The rest of his career, which lasted from 1929 to 1947, was mainly spent in the International American Hockey League/American Hockey League.
-He briefly served as head coach for John Carroll while playing for the Cleveland Barons.
+He briefly served as head coach at John Carroll while playing for the Cleveland Barons.
 Robertson was born in the United Kingdom and moved to Canada at a young age, growing up in Toronto.